Rafting Glenwood Springs: What to Expect in Glenwood Canyon

 - Footwear that secures to your feet

-- Lanyard style waterproof case (if you want to bring your phone)
+- Lanyard-style waterproof case (if you want to bring your phone)

 A good rule of thumb is less is more when it comes to whitewater rafting.
-You are on vacation, let us sweat the small stuff.
+You are on vacation; let us sweat the small stuff.
 Your job is to kick back and enjoy your time on the Colorado River.
 We’re all about facilitating the fun and helping to create lasting memories.

-Glenwood Springs is at 5,761’, altitude sickness is real and no joke around here.
+Glenwood Springs is at 5,761’.
+Altitude sickness is real and no joke around here.
 We recommend drinking plenty of water throughout the day.
 You are encouraged to bring a water bottle or purchase one at our boathouse before heading out.

-While it’s always fun to get a great adventure selfie, just know that if your phone falls into the river and sinks, we cannot turn off the Colorado River and find it.
+While it’s always fun to get a great adventure selfie, know that if your phone falls into the river and sinks, we cannot turn off the Colorado River and find it.
 We recommend investing in a lanyard-style waterproof case if you bring your phone: it’ll be secure, protected, and readily accessible when documenting your experience.
-Go Pros are fine to bring but we do have a limited supply of helmets that have mounts, as with cell phones keeping that camera secure is your responsibility.
+Go Pros are fine to bring, but we do have a limited supply of helmets that have mounts, as with cell phones keeping that camera secure is your responsibility.

 We understand how crazy wrangling a family into an adventure can be.
-As long as your party shows up ready to get wet, and ready to get some sun everything else will be ok.
-We do ask that the day you are rafting you show up for check-in 45 minutes before your scheduled trip time.
+As long as your party shows up ready to get wet and ready to get some sun, everything else will be ok.
+We do ask that the day you are rafting, you show up for check-in 45 minutes before your scheduled trip time.
 This will give us plenty of time to gear everyone up, overview river safety, and introduce you to your guide.

 Regardless if you are running the Shoshone rapids or not, you will have a short bus ride up to the put-in location.
-At the put-in we will ask for volunteers to help carry down the rafts and gear, while this isn’t required it certainly helps us get the trip on the water faster.
+At the put-in, we will ask for volunteers to help carry down the rafts and gear.
+While this isn’t required, it certainly helps us get the trip on the water faster.
 Plus, it provides a great team-building experience 😉

 Rafting the Canyon

-With whitewater rafting you are an active participant; we need you to help us power this boat down these big rapids.
+With whitewater rafting, you are an active participant; we need you to help us power this boat down these big rapids.
 Once we get the rafts down the ramp, your guide will do a brief paddle talk, showing you how to properly hold and use a paddle.
-Then anyone not running the rapids loads back up into the bus and heads down to Grizzly Creek, the next exit below the rapids, where we will pick them up and continue all the way down through the rest of the canyon.
+Then anyone not running the rapids loads back up into the bus and heads down to Grizzly Creek, the next exit below the rapids, where we will pick them up and continue down through the rest of the canyon.

-After Your Glenwood Canyon Whitewater Rafting Trip
+After Your Glenwood Springs Whitewater Rafting Trip

-Feel free to browse our shop, we have lots of logoed and Colorado swag for purchase.
-Also talk to your guide about what to do after your adventure, where to hike, where to eat, and the best things to do in Glenwood Springs.
+Feel free to browse our shop.
+We have lots of logoed and Colorado swag for purchase.
+Also, talk to your guide about what to do after your adventure, where to hike, where to eat, and the best things to do in Glenwood Springs.
 We love this valley and would love to share our passion for this area with you.

-Tips and gratuities are always appreciated but never expected, most guides have and use Venmo and similar payment apps if you don’t have any cash.
+Tips and gratuities are always appreciated but never expected.
+Most guides have and use Venmo and similar payment apps if you don’t have any cash.
 More questions on what to expect on a Glenwood Canyon whitewater rafting trip?
 Check out our FAQ page for more river trip beta.